The Best Daybeds Can Turn Any Space Into an Instant Guest Room

 - Sits lower to the floor

-Why we chose it: In a vibrant cobalt blue (or cheerful yellow or deep green, or…) this low-rise daybed lends a stylish dash of color.
+Why we chose it: In a cheerful yellow (or vibrant cobalt blue or deep green or…), this low-rise daybed lends a stylish dash of color.

 This daybed offers practical, flexible seating, but we’d venture that it’s almost a work of art, too, particularly when it’s the standout in a room otherwise outfitted in neutral whites and grays.
 The blue is reminiscent of the one used in postmodern design, giving it a fun, bold vibe that still manages to feel incredibly fresh.
 Lower to the ground than some of our other picks, this daybed would look equally at home in a cheerful playroom or a hip sunken living room.